ferrous-systems/rust-exercises/exercise-book/src/tcp-server.md

    `ssh -L 7878:<remote_host>:8888 <user>@<remote_host> -p <ssh_port>` will let you run `nc 0.0.0.0 8888` on your Linux box and talk to a locally run TCP Echo server example.
 5. If you have friends that can run `nc` you can let them connect to your developer machine and play a role of your client.
    It's often possible if you share the same local network with them, but you can always rely on [`ngrok`](https://ngrok.com/docs/tcp/) or [`cloudflared`](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/configuration-file/#supported-protocols) to expose a specific TCP port to anyone on the internet.

+### Solution

+If you need it, we have provided several [complete solution](../../exercise-solutions/tcp-server-exercises) for this exercise.